fauzanlbs/muslimbalance/README.md

 ## Usage

 - Use the '+' and '-' buttons to increment or decrement your progress for each aspect.
-- Set your daily goals by modifying the `goals` state in the `IslamicProductivityApp` component.
+- Set your daily goals by modifying the `goals` state in the `MuslimBalance` component.
 - Your streak for each aspect will automatically update when you complete the daily goal.
 - Receive a celebratory message when you complete all your daily goals.

 ## Customization

-- Modify the `aspects` and `colors` arrays in the `IslamicProductivityApp` component to change the tracked categories or color scheme.
+- Modify the `aspects` and `colors` arrays in the `MuslimBalance` component to change the tracked categories or color scheme.
 - Adjust the styling in the Tailwind classes to fit your preferred aesthetic.
 - Update the font in the `<style>` tag or in your global CSS file to change the overall look.